nilhiu/srlivechat/README.md

-This project is a solution to [roadmap.sh](https://roadmap.sh)'s [Broadcast Server](https://roadmap.sh/projects/broadcast-server) project, with additional features added on top of it.
+This project is a solution to [roadmap.sh](https://roadmap.sh)'s [Broadcast Server](https://roadmap.sh/projects/broadcast-server) project, with additional features and a more robust client TUI implementation added on top of it.